Tankman61/Tankman61/README.md

 - 🌱 In my freetime, I'm trying to learn a little bit of Rust

-- 👨🏻‍✈️ Fun fact **I've been passionate about aviation since I was 3 years old, and am currently pursuing a PPL!**
+- 👨‍✈️ Fun fact: **I've been passionate about aviation since I was 3 years old, and am currently pursuing a PPL!**

 ###
 <div align="center">